 The interactions between these private and public rituals in the setting of the city are created or transformed through social events.
 Architecture plays an active role in the formation, accommodation and performance of these social events.

-My thesis project is concerned with the narrative presented during the occurrence of social drama in the city, and how patterns of movement, inhabitation and occupation of processional space have their purpose in orchestrating (or re-composing) the layers of Manchester’s urban fabric.
+My BA(Hons) thesis project was concerned with the narrative presented during the occurrence of social drama in the city, and how patterns of movement, inhabitation and occupation of processional space have their purpose in orchestrating (or re-composing) the layers of Manchester’s urban fabric.
 These layers form a backdrop to continuous social performance.

 Manchester School of Architecture, 2013-14.